 When the ELSA Lab has achieved enough to make itself redundant.
 This will be the case if all the players in the energy sector use AI applications appropriately and also automatically set up their AI systems to be ethical, paying a great deal of attention to the social aspects so that AI applications help create an energy supply that is both fair and reliable.

 Awarded the NL AIC Label

 The NL AIC has developed the NL AIC Label to underline its vision for the development and application of AI in the Netherlands.
 The label formally recognises an activity that is in line with the aims and strategic goals of the NL AIC and/or the quality of that activity.
 The NL AIC would like to offer its warmest congratulations to the ELSA Lab for Citizens and Society in the Energy Transition!

-Please contact Neil Yorke-Smith, associate professor at Delft University of Technology, if you would like more information about this ELSA Lab.
+Please contact Neil Yorke-Smith, associate professor at Delft University of Technology, if you would like more information about this ELSA Lab or visit the website of this ELSA Lab.
 If you would like more information about human-centric AI and the ELSA concept, please go to this page.